vstoykov/django-clamd/README.rst

 Configuration
 -------------

+By default :code:`django-clamd` tries to be smart and with good defaults.
-You can configure how to connect to Clamd.
+You can still configure how to connect to Clamd.
 Default values are:

 .. code-block:: python